Agbame-Julius/LabWorks/README.md

 # LabWorks
-This reository contains all my labs
+This repository contains all my labs